 In addition to his legal practice, Josh enjoys teaching.
 While at the U of I, he served as a Public Speaking Instructor in the Department of Communications, and was recognized by the students for teaching excellence.
-Here in Decatur, Josh has served as an Adjunct Professor at both Millikin University and Richland Community College, teaching courses in law, political science, and political communication.
+In Decatur, Josh taught at Millikin University and Richland Community College, in law, political science, and political communication.

 Josh has a strong interest in public policy and public service.
 Prior to law school, he worked as a policy analyst in the Illinois State Senate.
 In 2008, he was selected by the Obama campaign to join a small team of attorneys to conduct sensitive background investigations and prepare extensive vetting reports on prospective Vice Presidential nominees, Cabinet members, and Executive Branch senior staff.
 He also provided research assistance to the Transition Team working group on Technology, Innovation and Government Reform, helping to develop policy proposals for the administration.
 Josh served as the chairman of the Macon County Young Democrats, as a Member of the Macon County Jefferson-Jackson Club, and as a Democratic Precinct Committeeman in Macon and McLean County.

 Josh is very active in the community.
 Josh currently serves on the Board of Directors of the McLean County Museum of History.
 He previously served on the Boards of Decatur Area Arts Council, Decatur Public Library Foundation, the Decatur Celebration, and the Young Philanthropists’ Giving Circle, and as President of the Decatur Chess Club.
 His service was recognized when he was named to the Central Illinois Business Journal’s list of 20 People Under 40 Who Make a Difference in Central Illinois.
 In 2014, he was nominated for the Greater Decatur Chamber of Commerce’s Entrepreneur of the Year Award.

 Josh is admitted to practice in Illinois (2006), the District of Columbia (2008)(inactive), and the District Court for the Central District of Illinois (2009).